 B. Obtain approval after a short engineering review.
 Upon approval, a connection permit package will be mailed to you.

 C. Pay any applicable fees:

 Water Availability Charge: Payment of this charge purchases your home capacity within the public water system.
 This is a standard charge for all new residential water connections.

 Sewer Availability Charge: Payment of this charge purchases your home capacity within the public wastewater system.
 This is a standard charge for all new residential wastewater connections..

 Connection Charge: This is Loudoun Water’s charge for inspection of the applicant's work and set-up of the new account.

 Meter Fee: Payment of this fee purchases a water meter, which Loudoun Water will furnish, for installation by the applicant for service.
 This will serve as the basis for the billing of continuing service.

 D. Execute the connection permit.
 The permit must be signed by the owner or contractor and returned to Loudoun Water.

 2. Request a preconstruction meeting.
-Upon completion of this request, a Loudoun Water inspector will be assigned to the project, and will contact the applicant for service to review the inspection details and selected contractor.
+Upon completion of this request, a Loudoun Water inspector will be assigned to the project and will contact the applicant for service to review the inspection details and the selected contractor.